Assessment & remediation

 Use of these triggers and following the assessment process should ensure that there is adequate protection of human health and the environment wherever site contamination has occurred.

 Who can undertake the assessment of site contamination?

-Site contamination assessment is a complex and specialised professional area involving a number of disciplines, and consequently should only be undertaken by environmental auditors and environmental consultants who have a range of competencies and relevant qualifications and experience.
+Site contamination assessment is a complex and specialised professional area involving a number of disciplines, and consequently should only be undertaken by site contamination auditors, site contamination consultants and certified practitioners who have a range of competencies and relevant qualifications and experience.

-Site contamination consultants are specifically defined in the Environment Protection Act 1993 as people who assess the existence or nature or extent of site contamination.
+A site contamination consultant is specifically defined in the Environment Protection Act 1993 (EP Act) as a person who assesses the existence or nature or extent of site contamination.

-Site contamination auditors are also specifically defined in the Environment Protection Act 1993 as people who are accredited by the EPA.
+A site contamination auditor is also specifically defined in the EP Act as a person who is accredited by the EPA.
 It is an offence to call yourself or another person a site contamination auditor if not accredited by the EPA.

 For further details, click through to the site contamination audit system.

-How can I find and select a consultant?
+How can I find and select a site contamination consultant?

 Environmental site assessment is a complex and specialised professional area involving a range of disciplines.

 Site contamination consultants undertake site contamination assessments and should investigate both human health and environmental issues.
 They are required to possess a wide range of skills and knowledge.